Skip to main content

 The SFSP operates when school is out for 15 or more consecutive school days, primarily during the summer months.
 A sponsor may also provide meals during vacation breaks in schools that are operated on a year-round basis or a continuous school calendar, or during emergency school closures from October through April.

-How is site type eligibility determined?
+What is site type eligibility and how is it determined?

 The two primary sources of data that may be used to determine whether the area that will be served is eligible are school data and census data.
 There are online mapping tools available that are used to determine site eligibility.
 You can find census data mapping tools on the USDA SFSP Mapping Tools for Summer Meal Programs web page External link opens in new window or tab..
 Please contact your assigned program specialist to learn more about these tools.